rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

     ## 8 Testing machines

     You need to add the DNS server (in our example 192.168.1.136) to each machine that you want to have access to the servers that you added to your local DNS.
-The author is only showing an example of how to do this on a Rocky Linux workstation.
+The author only shows an example of how to do this on a Rocky Linux workstation.
 Similar methods exist for other Linux distributions, Windows, and Mac machines.

     You will want to add the DNS server to the list, as you will still need Internet access, which will require your currently assigned DNS servers.
 DHCP (Dynamic Host Configuration Protocol) generally assigns these, or they are statically assigned.